 The Easter bank holiday is just the right time to plan and complete some simple but effective home renovation tasks.
 It’s also a nice moment to spend time with your family, decorate your house, cook some delicious meals, and feel the Easter spirit.
+This Easte holiday wekend is going to be different in a time of coronavirus lockdown, so many people are looking for new ways to celebrate.
 So let’s go through some of the most popular Easter traditions and how to incorporate them into modern times.
+Also, you can find some things to do in lockdown with your family with things you already have around your home!

 The origin of Giving eggs